 Therapy is a powerful process for both personal growth and the treatment of deep, psychological and emotional pain.
 I specialize in working with adults with a wide range of issues, including recovery from childhood trauma, anxiety, depression, anger, grief, relationship problems and addiction.

-Typically, therapy involves meeting regularly, usually weekly, and working to put thoughts, feelings and sensations into words.
+Typically, therapy involves meeting regularly, usually weekly, and working to put thoughts, feelings and impulses into words.
 Sometimes people prefer to work with images or movement rather than words, and these approaches can be very effective too.

 Finding Clarity through Exploration and Acceptance

 Gradually, in the acceptance and curiosity of the therapeutic container, a larger range of thoughts and feelings emerge, including those that were hidden even from us.
 From here, they can be welcomed, or at least accepted, and explored.
 When we tune into the symptoms that are giving us trouble, take them out of the shadows of our solitary inner world, and talk them through with an open, attuned, skilled therapist, their necessary messages become clearer.
 This emotionally alive discovery in therapy can bring great relief and healing in itself.
 If further changes are wanted, the new-found clarity becomes the foundation of the path toward a more fulfilling life and more satisfying relationships.

 A Fresh Perspective through Therapy